 This makes it a terrific clay face mask for deep cleansing and exfoliating, while killing acne, nourishing the skin, restoring pH levels, treating skin conditions like psoriasis and eczema, toning and clarifying the complexion, improving its texture and even smoothing out cellulite and stretch marks.

 Clay masking with Dead Sea mud also has another huge benefit: It is great at easing out the pain of sore muscles, combatting inflammation and relaxing the mind and body, hence appearing in a lot of body masks and scrubs.

-It is good for all types of skin, including dry and sensitive ones.
+It is good for all types of complexions, including dry and sensitive skin types.